|

 The term 'Early' as used in the list below generally means pre-1816.
 Such coins show variations around the figure given.

-In order that the site can be loaded speedily by all users of the web, illustrations are not used in the main pages.
-Because of bandwidth limitations on my host server, pictures are now accessed from my picture store on www.ukcoinpics.co.uk.
-Links to individual pictures can be found at relevant points in the main description pages, and are downloaded from the picture store, while the above reference will give extensive displays of images based either on denomination or monarch.
+Links to individual pictures can be found at relevant points in the main description pages, and are downloaded from the picture store, while the above reference will give an index to extensive displays of images based either on monarch or denomination.

 A range of grades are used to describe the condition of coins.
 Valuation of a coin is impossible without a sound knowledge of the grading of coins.
 For this there is no real substitute for experience.
 However, the following is a guide to the main UK grading scheme used for UK and other coins.
 Please note that this differs in many respects from US grading systems.